 The Ohio Bureau of Criminal Investigation is investigating the incident.
 At the conclusion of the investigation, the findings will be presented to a Grand Jury, which will decide whether any of the officers or deputies acted criminally during the incident.

-Deputy Nawman has been placed on administrative leave, a standard procedure for an officer-involved shooting.Grab the FREE WDTN News App for iPhone or Android.
+Deputy Nawman has been placed on administrative leave, a standard procedure for an officer-involved shooting.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.